 The agency has adopted policy that complies with this standard.
-Executive Directive #72, Section XVIII, B, states, "For at least 90 days following a report of sexual abuse, the designated facility-based employee(s) shall monitor the conduct and treatment of the offender(s) or employee(s) who reported the sexual abuse and the offender(s) who were reported to have experienced sexual abuse to determine if retaliation occurred.
-For offenders, such monitoring shall include periodic status checks.
-Employees shall act promptly to remedy any such retaliation.
-Monitoring beyond 90 days shall continue if the initial monitoring indicates a continuing need."
+Executive Directive #72, Section XVIII, B, states, "For at least 90 days following a report of sexual abuse, the designated facility-based employee(s) shall monitor the conduct and treatment of the

 The individual designated to monitor retaliation was familiar with the standard and familiar with strategies used to protect individuals reporting sexual misconduct.
 The agency has developed an extensive form for assuring that inmates receive appropriate post incident services to include, but not limited to, retaliation monitoring.
 The form, DOC 2767 includes spaces to indicate the completion dates for various task, the initials of the responsible staff member, and comment/follow-up activities.
+However, monitoring was not being done at CCI as indicated by the individual designated to be interviewed.